About the San Francisco Bay Ferry Fleet

 Dorado Class (coming soon)

-300-passenger waterjet-propulsion ferries with 32-knot service speed.
+320-passenger waterjet-propulsion ferries with 32-knot service speed.
 Built by Mavrik Marine for $15 million each.
-Dorado will enter service in 2020.
-The second ferry will arrive in 2021.
+Expected to enter service in 2021.
 These ferries are versatile and will be used on all routes as needed.
+Two additional Dorado-class vessels with higher service speeds (36 knots) have been commissioned from Mavrik Marine to replace Bay Breeze and Solano.

 250-passenger propeller-driven ferry with a 25-knot service speed.
 Built by Nichols Brothers Boat Builders for $3 million in 1994.
 Used for various routes as needed.